 Nonprofit events are a great way to build support and appeal to new donors.
 But great events take a lot of organization, support and hard work.
 One of the most important aspects in planning your event is to determine your target audience from the onset.
 Important factors to consider are to create and stick to a budget, set realistic goals and establish a communications plan through your website, social media, email and print.
 To make the most of the event, it is imperative to cultivate relationships with attendees and provide them with additional opportunities to connect to and support your cause.

-Associate Director of Admissions, Coordinator of Special Projects, Metropolitan College of New York (moderator)
+Professor of , Metropolitan College of New York (moderator)

 Chief Development and Communications Officer, Jericho Project

 Director, Private and Public Partnership, NYC Administration for Children's Services

 1:45pm Increase the impact and persuasiveness of your marketing presentations and grants

 Successful marketing requires having a good plan, AND the ability to communicate it to many audiences from whom you may need assistance from whether it is through presentations or grant writing.
 The marketing team is the front-line communicator about the organization to the media and other external stakeholders.
 Important discussions will include: different ways to open a presentation depending on the audience, making sure your nonprofit stands out in the stacks of applications to win the grant funding, handling the Q&A without coming across as a politician and how to increase what the audience will remember or do after a presentation